mdn/content/files/en-us/web/css/css_flexible_box_layout/mastering_wrapping_of_flex_items/index.md

 {{CSSRef}}

-Flexbox was designed as a single dimensional layout, meaning that it deals with laying out items as a row or as a column — but not both at once.
-That doesn't mean we can't wrap flex items onto new lines, creating new rows if {{cssxref("flex-direction")}} is `row` and new columns if `flex-direction` is `column`.
-This guide explains flexbox wrapping, what it is designed for and what situations really require [CSS grid layout](/en-US/docs/Web/CSS/CSS_grid_layout) rather than flexbox.
+Flexbox was designed as a single-dimensional layout tool — it deals with laying out items as a row or column — but not both at once.
+It is, however, possible to wrap flex items onto new lines, creating new rows if {{cssxref("flex-direction")}} is `row` and new columns if `flex-direction` is `column`.
+This guide explains flexbox wrapping, what it is designed for, and what situations require [CSS grid layout](/en-US/docs/Web/CSS/CSS_grid_layout) rather than flexbox.

 ## Making things wrap

 The initial value of the {{cssxref("flex-wrap")}} property is `nowrap`.
-This means if a set of flex items are too wide for their container, they will overflow it.
-To them wrap once they are too wide, add the `flex-wrap` property with a value of `wrap`, or use the shorthand {{cssxref("flex-flow")}} with values of `row wrap` or `column wrap`.
-Items will then wrap in the container.
+This means if a set of flex items is too wide for their flex container, they will overflow it.
+To make them wrap once they are too wide, add the `flex-wrap` property with a value of `wrap`, or use the shorthand {{cssxref("flex-flow")}} with values of `row wrap` or `column wrap`.
+Items will then wrap onto new lines when they overflow their container.

 In this example, there are ten flex items with a `flex-basis` of `160px` that can grow and shrink.
 Once there is not enough space to place another 160 pixel item in a row, a new flex line is created.
 New lines are created as needed until all of the items are placed.
 As the items can grow, they will expand to fill each row completely.
 If there is only one item on the final line it will stretch to fill the entire line.